Skip to main content

 • “This game has more dialogues than gameplay, but it makes this game feel special; it's almost like reading a book in which the story is kind of obscure but very interesting.”

-• “Spoiler alert: the final text screen ends with an unanswered question.
-This may cause you to try to scroll down, but you can't.
-I had to use Task Manager to close the program.
+• “Spoiler alert: the final text screen ends with an unanswered question; this may cause you to try to scroll down, but you can't.
+Also, I had to use Task Manager to close the program.
 Not recommended based upon poor game mechanics.”

 • music

-The music in the game is noted for its atmospheric quality, with a standout track featuring ringing phones that adds a unique touch to the experience.
-While the overall soundtrack is deemed appropriate for the interactive short story format, the game's focus on exploration and phone interactions enhances the auditory experience.
+The music in the game is noted for its atmospheric quality, enhancing the interactive storytelling experience.
+A standout track features ringing phones, which adds a unique touch to the overall soundscape.
+While the graphics may not be top-tier, the soundtrack is deemed fitting for the game's walking simulator style.

 • “I liked the music track made of ringing phones; that was neat.”